Why Job Hopping Works: Confessions of a Serial Job Hopper

 There is currently a shortage of qualified professionals in my field.
 Hence, demand > supply.
 Ultimately, this enables job hopping.

-With very few job applicants, employers are more likely to overlook any knowledge/experience gaps in your resume, knowing that there is not many other qualified applicants out there for them to evaluate.
+With very few job applicants, employers are more likely to overlook any knowledge/experience gaps in your resume, knowing that there are not many other qualified applicants out there for them to evaluate.

 Job Hopping Tip #2: Have a Story